DeadEnded/RhasspyFiles/README.md

 This scans the directory for files and generates a slot with the following design `songname:filepath`.

 The song name has the directory and file extension stripped.
 Underscores are also replaced with spaces to allow for voice recognition of the song name.

+## sentences.ini
+Sentences file for intents.

+These are the different intents created.
+I have roughly grouped them with spacing so you can tell similar commands.